Looking for a Bankers Life review from the perspective of an insurance agent?

 The claim does not come from how the company is structured, but from the company’s culture of recruiting.

 Understand this about insurance IMOs and the insurance sales business…

 Almost all insurance organizations recruit following a multi-level marketing (MLM) strategy.

-If you’re unfamiliar with multi-level marketing, a common thread between all MLMs is hiring most everyone, then teaching them how to recruit to build a downline.
+If you’re unfamiliar with multi-level marketing, a common thread between all insurance MLMs is hiring most everyone, then teaching them how to recruit to build a downline.

 This strategy exponentially increases the opportunity to add more revenue (especially at the top of the downline).

 Bankers Life operates very similarly.

 In part, company growth depends on recruiting new insurance agents.
 Those new Bankers Life agents then find new prospects.